gaz1697/StoreFrontBackEndProject/README.md

 ## how to setup the project
 - open the project
-- in the terminal while inside the project folder write " $npm install"
+- in the terminal while inside the project folder write  $npm install
 - enter psql terminal using the command "psql -U pgress" then create a database with the name "storefront" using the command "create database storefront"
 - in the project terminal write "db-migrate up" to structure the database and create all the required tables
 - in the prject terminal write "npm test" to test all the models, services, handlers, endpoints in one command